 Your Child Will Be Stronger Emotionally

-Anyone who has had to experience their parents separate knows how much of a toll it can take on your emotional and mental health.
+Anyone who has had to experience their parent’s separation knows how much of a toll it can take on your emotional and mental health.
 It’s hard to explain divorce to daycare-aged children.
-They often struggle understanding why it’s happening or blame themselves for the divorce.
+They often struggle to understand why it’s happening or blame themselves for the divorce.

 As someone who grew up in a divorced household, I know how important it is to get out of that environment every so often.
 When your kid is young, they may not fully understand what is going on at home — but they can pick up the negative energy.
 It’s hard for kids to play and have fun when they’re worried about their parents.

 Since everyone needs an escape at some point, daycare is a safe and fun way to give your child some happy personal time.
-At daycare, they can play with kids their own age, do fun activities and crafts, and decompress.
+They can play with kids their own age at daycare, do fun activities and crafts, and decompress.
 It’s important to give your kid those outlets both before and after officially divorcing.

 Daycare centers are used to working with single-parent families.
-Since around half of marriages end in divorce, a large portion of the population at some point will lose not just their partner in marriage, but their partner in raising their young child.
-It’s near impossible to work full-time and raise a child by yourself.
+Since around half of all marriages end in divorce, a large portion of the population will eventually lose their marriage partner and their partner in raising their young child.
+It’s nearly impossible to work full-time and raise a child by yourself.
 That’s where daycare centers come in.
 They’re the extra hands and support you need during this stressful transition.
 They know you have to deal with everything alone and want to help you and your child as much as possible.

-You’ve probably felt like you have to put your own emotional wellbeing to the side and focus on your child’s emotional growth 24/7.
+You’ve probably felt like you must put your emotional well-being aside and focus on your child’s emotional growth 24/7.
 This isn’t sustainable.
 Divorce brings up a mountain of emotions you need to sort through and understand before beginning your healing journey.

 But it’s hard to focus on yourself when you have to take care of your child.
-Letting them play at daycare give you time during the day to focus on you.
-Take yourself out to lunch, read that book that’s been sitting on your shelf forever, go see a movie alone.
-Get therapy or counseling.
+Letting them play at daycare gives you time during the day to focus on yourself.
+Take yourself out to lunch, read that book that’s been sitting on your shelf forever, and go see a movie alone.
+Get therapy or counselling.
 Having time to process and work through what you’ve experienced will start to make you feel whole and yourself again.
 And you can do this all while knowing your child is safe, learning, and being taken care of while you heal.

 Your Child Will Be Stronger Academically